 MBB Charity is active throughout the world.
 We have a diverse array of programs in various implementation settings.
-These backdrops include awareness and coordination as well as service to targeted populations.
+We work with other nonprofit organizations to help them achieve their mission.

 MBB Charity has agreed to partner with New Center Community Services located in Detroit, Michigan.
 New Center is a nonprofit community mental health center with over 150 employees.
 New Center serves adults with serious mental illness, children and adolescents who are seriously emotionally disturbed, persons with co-occurring disorders, as well as people who are experiencing a crisis that disrupts their daily lives such as stress, substance abuse, marital conflict, and depression.

 MBB Charity will work with New Center to implement our evidence-based Sleep Program.
 Starting later this month, this partnership will include full training of licensed New Center clinicians to develop proficiency in MBB techniques.